Integrating an intelligent and holistic approach to city planning and transportation management to create more sustainable cities

 Sustainable transportation also plays a key role in the green city transition.
 With a transportation sector that accounts for a quarter of the CO2 emissions in the EU, non-oil based transportation alternatives are an important part of the solution.

-We invite you to explore the concepts of urban planning and sustainable transportation in depth below, find potential partners, catch up on the latest news and discover real-life case examples of how urban planning and sustainable transportation can help solve your air quality issues.
+We invite you to explore the concepts of sustainable transportation and urban planning in depth below, find potential partners, catch up on the latest news and discover real-life case examples of how sustainable transportation and urban planning can help solve your mobility issues.

 On 26-28 February, a Saudi Arabian delegation visited Denmark with the purpose to gather inspiration for the realisation of “Qiddiya”, an entertainment, sports and arts destination that will be built outside the capital Riyadh.